Сontents

 Competitive advantage

-According to statistics, one in four Americans lives with a disability.
+According to statistics, one in six people has a disability.
 By making your solution inclusive, you cover an additional 61 million users, which expands the user reach of your application.

 Besides, tech inclusion is commercially interesting.
 The buying power of people with disabilities is around $500 billion post-tax.
 Considering the number of inaccessible apps, your app and mobile device accessibility can reel in this additional revenue stream.